 |

-Photograph, above, shared with us by friend of dmairfield.org, Tim Kalina.
+Photographs, above and below, shared with us by friend of dmairfield.org, Tim Kalina.
 It shows NC9424, at left, in Pan American-Grace Airways livery at rest outside a hangar with a trimotor lurking within.
-Pencilled on the back of the image is "Morón 12/1932" (Morón, Argentina).
-In the original picture, that squarish form on the ground just to the right of center appears to be an underground fuel bowser.
-Another image of the airplane may be seen here.
+In the original picture, that rectangular form on the ground just to the right of center appears to be an underground fuel bowser.
+Pencilled on the back of the image is "Morón 12/1932" (Aeródromo de Morón, Argentina).
+Below is another image of NC9424 in Panagra livery, probably taken in Chile.
+Note the landing lights on the wings in the photo below.
+The lights appear to be missing in the photo above.

 NC9424 suffered an accident at La Palmos Airport, Lima,